Commission votes to remove Confederate monument

 “I can’t help but think it is best for everyone, whether pro or con,” he said.
 “I think we need to live sometimes with the hand you were dealt.”

-Cason’s motion failed 3-2, with commission Julie Martin voting to support the motion.
+Cason’s motion failed 3-2, with commissioner Julie Martin voting to support the motion.

 Commissioner Vincent Williams followed with a motion to remove the monument with some caveats.